Route 29-Route 250 Interchange Improvements

 Also included in this project is the construction of new sidewalk between Morton Drive and Angus Road.
 The proposed sidewalk will be located in the U.S. 29 median, which provides the safest and quickest pedestrian route.

-As part of the environmental review, a preliminary noise study has been performed and potential locations for noise barriers have been identified along the lanes of the U.S. 250 Bypass between U.S. 29 and Barracks Road.
+As part of the environmental review a preliminary noise study was performed and locations for noise barriers were identified along the lanes of the U.S. 250 Bypass between U.S. 29 and Barracks Road.

 Additional noise analysis is complete, affected property owners have been contacted and the majority favored the installation of noise barriers.
 A final design for the surface finish of the barriers was selected by the city and Albemarle County in early October.